 The bass has a lovely tone.
 But the problem was that without a bocal, the instrument was way too big for me — or I am too small and too old for it.
 It is 37 inches (94 cm) top to bottom.
 To simultaneously reach the mouth piece and the lower finger holes I had to tip my head back to blow into the top, so that my bifocals made the music blur, my arthritic hands and wrists had to stretch painfully far, and my right little finger waved in the breeze unable to connect with any of the three lower keys.
 I ended up continuing to play my Woodi plastic knick (bent) bass, which is actually very good and physically much easier to handle, though it is temperamental on the high notes.

 Having determined from internet sleuthing that my new bass was a Maesterstuck (masterpiece) model, I contacted the Moeck company to ask if by any chance they might have an appropriate bocal lying around, or if they knew where I could find one.
 They kindly replied within two days that they had stopped making that model by 1975, almost half a century ago, and could not help because all spare parts were gone.
-Moeck also explained that the instrument had been sold either with or without the extra top piece and bocal, always with the same case; so the alternative cap and bocal might not have been lost; it might never have existed.
+Moeck also explained that the instrument had been sold either with or without the extra top piece and bocal, always with the same case; so the alternative cap and bocal might not have been lost; they might never have existed.
 I have heard of other people in the same situation.
 On the web, I found one for sale in Italy with both parts.
 It looked like this and was rapidly sold.

 My brilliant friend Tom Stevinson is a retired engineer, an inventor, a music lover, and a generous soul.
 He’s helped me with my melodeon too.
-He took stock of the problem and surprised me one day with the first of three bocals that he made as an experiment.
+He took stock of the problem and surprised me one day with the first of four bocals that he made as an experiment.
 I decided to post this information on the web in case someone else has the same problem.

-The basic premise of Tom’s three bocals is to cover and seal the top piece and create an air chamber above the blow hole.
+The basic premise of Tom’s first three bocals is to cover and seal the top piece and create an air chamber above the blow hole.
 He resorted to plumbing materials beginning with a 2-inch flexible PVC pipe cap with a clamp that can easily be tightened or loosened with a screw driver.
 He made a threaded hole in the top of the PVC cap and inserted one end of a brass male-female right angle elbow adaptor (alas those have become scarce during the pandemic).
 He then borrowed a tube bender, threaded one end of a 3/8″ tube and bent it three times: first at a right angle near the cap, then further down with a U, then another right angle.
 Over the distal end, he slipped a wooden oval mouthpiece that he had carved and sanded by hand.
 To stabilize the tube, he bent a small plate at right angles, its vertical arm held within the clamp and its horizontal arm supporting a short chunk of rubber tubing nestled under the bocal tube, all held together -bocal tube, rubber and metal brace–with Gorilla glue.

 It was amazing!
 Now I could play and read the music, although I still had trouble reaching those lower keys.
 Tom wanted to know about problems as they emerged with use.
 Being cool metal, the bocal filled up with condensation fairly quickly and started bubbling, and the whole device had to be taken off to empty it, an elaborate interruption.
 Condensation also gathered between the cap and the top of the recorder making it very important that it be removed for mopping and storage after use to protect the wood.
 Also the bocal rocked with inevitable downward and upward force on the mouthpiece and eventually the rubber brace became unstuck under the tube and the brass elbow worked its way out of the cap.
 I had to screw it back in and worried about stripping the thread.
 To solve the rocking I looped a tight cloth-covered elastic around the brace and the tube.
 It helped hold things together.
 To reach the lower keys I affixed split popsicle sticks to extend them upward.